- This event has passed.

-Join us for a powerful lecture about finding hope in times of crisis, presented by Dr. Lucinda Sloan.
+Join us for a powerful lecture on finding hope in times of crisis, presented by Dr. Lucinda Sloan.

 “Within purgatory of German concentration camps there was hope.
 And the hope was in art and music created and performed by the Jewish children and adults interred in the camps.
 Through the arts their spirits were liberated and time of transcendence existed outside of the normal time of dying, starving, and cruelty.
 Art became a tool for documentation, remembrance of happiness, sedition and liberation.
 The spirit could not be imprisoned and thus the will to live survived.”
 Dr. Sloan.